Andalejo1109/Health-analysis-2020/README.md

 ## Data Source

 The data used in this project was provided by my company, a health services BPO provider, and includes information from Clinica Country and Clinica Colina, spanning from 2018 to 2020.
 Due to patient privacy, the data is not directly included in this repository.
-If you are interested in replicating the analysis, please contact [your contact information, or instructions on how to request data if appropriate].
+If you are interested in replicating the analysis, please contact [alejo1109@gmail.com].

 ## Methodology